 Rural scenes and family fun in a Keswick holiday cottage

 Keswick is rightly regarded as one of the UK’s top destinations.
 Boasting a stunning lake, undulating hills and a thriving market town home to many cafés and stores, Keswick is a delight for all tourists who enjoy history and immersion in the great outdoors.
 With a Keswick holiday cottage, the whole family can enjoy the myriad sights and activities of one of the most popular areas in the Lake District National Park.

 How to get to your Keswick accommodation

 Like the rest of Cumbria, Keswick is a largely rural area.
 As such, there are relatively few transport links to the town.
 While it is technically possible to get a train to Windermere then a bus to Keswick, this is rather awkward.
 In any case, you’ll need a car to travel to Keswick’s main attractions, which are mostly located away from the town centre.

-Whenever you visit, you’ll want to keep a supply of waterproof clothing and umbrellas at your Keswick holiday letting, as the area receives quite a lot of rainfall.
+Whenever you visit, you’ll want to keep a supply of waterproof clothing and umbrellas at your Keswick holiday accommodation, as the area receives quite a lot of rainfall.
 The weather can change very quickly in Keswick too, so blue skies doesn't necessarily mean that it will be sunny all day.
 The best advice is simply to be prepared for anything!

 Outdoor holidays in Keswick